Indigenous Performance

 Emandulo

-Kwasa Group, Durban South Africa
+Kwasa Group, Durban, South Africa

 Devised/Directed

 Perhaps the most astonishing thing about 'Emandulo' is that is was devised and directed by an American, Thomas Riccio, on his first visit to South Africa.
 NAPAC is to be saluted for bringing someone of Riccio's caliber and commitment to South Africa.
-I recommend you drop you defenses and let yourself have an extraordinary experience.
+I recommend you drop your defenses and let yourself have an extraordinary experience.

-The Natal Witness, South Africa
+—Natal Witness, South Africa

 Qayaq: The Magical Man